 So as you can see, these similarities can often make seeing the real differences between them hard and it is a big reason why a lot of people don’t know the differences and conflate that both these models are the same.
 They are not as there are a whole host of differences between them we will discuss now, including the many…

-1) No real cost to start in most cases.
+1) There’s no real cost to start in most cases.
 Less risk.

 Now with NM, such an option is out of the question.
 You HAVE to buy the products you’re going to sell right off the bat.
 And this poses a financial risk because if you don’t make the necessary sales, obviously your investment will lead to a loss and usually companies that practice NM will have the people who buy the products from them buy them in bulk, meaning you can’t just order 1 product, you have to order a package or the same items in bulk.

-2) You promote popular items, for a fair price.
+2) You promote popular items, for a fair price (no rip offs).

 Now the main point here is that with NM, you usually don’t buy the same popular market items, but rather knockoffs and/or supposedly higher quality versions of popular products for vastly more expensive prices.